nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 - Get a handle on the actual Kconfig needed for PixHawk4
 - Maybe try starting back at a fresh version of u-boot based on the STM32F746-disco and apply my fixes

 It might also be useful to review [U-Boot bootloader port done right - 2017 edition](https://elinux.org/images/5/52/Jamboree-63-2017.pdf) and see if I can find the actual recorded talk.
+There's yet another talk [Porting u-boot and Linux on new ARM boards: a step-by-step guide](https://elinux.org/images/2/2a/Schulz-how-to-support-new-board-u-boot-linux.pdf) by Quentin Schulz at Free Electrons.

 The file [`<px4-firmware>/boards/px4/fmu-v5/src/board_config.h`](https://github.com/PX4/Firmware/blob/48df19c8dfa145a16278b48e2aff0a4eda74feda/boards/px4/fmu-v5/src/board_config.h) is very useful for quickly referencing hardware definitions for the PixHawk4.
 There's also a spreadsheet of the STM32F7 I/O assignments.